-"After the same manner also he took the cup. when he had supped, saying, This cup is the new testament in my blood" (1 Cor.
+"After the same manner also he took the cup, when he had supped, saying, This cup is the new testament in my blood" (1 Cor.
 11:25).
-It is of one cup-"And he took the cup, and evident from the above scriptures that Christ used one cup in instituting the communion.
+It is evident from the above scriptures that Christ used one cup in instituting the communion.
 I know of no rule of language or figure of speech by which the word "cup" in the above passages could denote more than cup.
 Some say, "It is figurative."
 Name the figure, please, and tell what it takes to constitute it.
 In biblical hermeneutics and exegesis one cannot interpret a scripture with a figure of speech which is only a figment of the imagination.

-(2) The disciples used one cup-"And he took the cup, and when he had given thanks, he gave il to them: and they all drank of it" (Mk.
+(2) The disciples used one cup-"And he took the cup, and when he had given thanks, he gave it to them: and they all drank of it" (Mk.
 14:23).
 The disciples all drank of the cup which Christ took and handed to them.